Paper

 CITATIONS

-Cited by 38 scholarly publications.
+Cited by 38 scholarly publications and 1 patent.

 Advertisement